 All assets must be reported at their current fair market values as of the date of your statement.
-Assessor's insensed value for real entate, for example, is not acceptable.
-Assets held in a trust should be included:
+Assessor's assessed value for real estate, for example, is not acceptable.
+Assets held in a trust should be included.

-Cash and Cash Equivalents: On page 1, enter the total amount of cash or each equivalents in bank accounts, including checking, srvings, money market, certificates of deposit held demestic or foreign.
+Cash and Cash Equivalents: On page 1, enter the total amount of cash or cash equivalents in bank accounts, including checking, savings, money market, certificates of deposit held domestic or foreign.
 Provide copies of the bank

-Retirement Accounts, IRA, 401Ks, 403Bs, Pensions: On page 1, enter the full value minus tax and interest pensities that would apply if anosits were distributed as of the date of the form.
+Retirement Accounts, IRA, 401Ks, 403Bs, Pensions: On page 1, enter the full value minus tax and interest penalties that would apply if assets were distributed as of the date of the form.
 Describe the number of shares, name of securities, cost market value, date of quotation, and total value in section 3 on page 2.